kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 - If you are lost, try to determine your location using a map or GPS.
 - If it is hot, find shade and water.
 - If it is cold, get warm through insulation, shelter, and fire.
 - Tie a bright piece of clothing to a nearby tree and search the nearby area for signs of a trail.
-Be sure to keep the marker in sight at all times.
-You may also use a GPS receiver to return to your starting point, just be sure the batteries are charged.
+Keep the marker in sight at all times.
+You may also use a GPS receiver to return to your starting point; just ensure the batteries are charged.
 - If you are lost, it may be best to stay put and wait for help.
-Look to signal for help and make yourself visible to rescuers.
+Try to signal for help and make yourself visible to rescuers.

 ### Act
 Once you have a plan, act on it.
 If at any point you feel unsafe, nervous, or unsure, stop and reassess your situation.